Learning to be ‘mindful’ is a key skill for improving well-being … even with just 8 minutes of daily practice. Try it out here with a few videos.

 (5) Judson Brewer explains its value for stress management and breaking a self-defeating habit.

-(6) David Carbonell demonstrates the best relaxation skill – slow belly breathing
+(6) David Carbonell demonstrates the quickest relaxation skill that is science-based – slow belly breathing

 (1) What is/Why to use mindfulness